 Child Development Specialist Salary Potential

-For the category of professionals known as health educators, the average annual wage was $57,900 as of May 2016, the Bureau of Labor Statistics reports.
-The top 10% of earners had salaries exceeding $95,730 a year.
+The average annual wage for child, family and school social workers was $48,430 as of May 2017, the BLS** reports.
+The top 10% of earners had salaries exceeding $75,940 a year.

 Numerous factors can influence salary potential and employment opportunities, including a candidate’s educational qualifications and work experience, as well as regional market conditions.
 Prospective students are encouraged to independently research salary information.